 In Florida, squatter's rights are the legal protections and rights a squatter gains when occupying a property or piece of land that doesn't rightfully belong to them.
 Squatter's rights are also sometimes known as adverse possession, which is the legal term that refers to the process by which a squatter can become the legal owner of the property they have occuppied.

-Trespassing and squatting are very similar; both trespassers and squatters illegally occupy vacant land without the original owner’s permission.
-However, the primary differences between the two are time and intent.
-Trespassers are typically temporary, occupying a given space for a short time.
-They do not live on the property and have no intention of claiming it as their home.
-On the other hand, squatters must actively live in a vacant property for an extended, uninterrupted period.
-They must openly treat the property as if it is their own home and, after the appropriate period of time has passed, will eventually file for adverse possession of the property.
+Trespassing and squatting both involve illegally using land without the owner's permission, but they differ in terms of time and intent.
+Trespassers are usually temporary, staying for only a short period and not treating the property as their home.
+In contrast, squatters live on a vacant property for a long, uninterrupted period.
+They act like it's their own home and, after enough time, may try to claim it through adverse possession.
 Remember: all squatters are trespassers, but not all trespassers are squatters.

 Each state has different requirements that squatters must follow to claim adverse possession.
 In the state of Florida, a squatter must meet the following five pieces of criteria before applying for legal rights to a vacant property: